meyerweb/px2svg/README.md

 ## What?

 The PHP accepts a raster image (GIF, PNG, JPEG, that sort of thing) and creates an SVG image that recreates the raster image.
 It does this by drawing filled rectangles to recreate the pixels in the image.
-In many cases, this is literally a 1-by-1 rectangle, but thanks to [Amelia Bellamy-Royds](https://github.com/AmeliaBR/), the code can do some basic color-run optimization.
+In many cases, this is literally a 1-by-1 rectangle, but it will check for runs of similar color (similar to GIF compression) and one rectangle per run.
+It checks both horizontal and vertical runs to see which approach is more efficient, and returns the better option.

 The script requires [GD](http://php.net/manual/en/image.installation.php).